bio-ontology-research-group/UNMIREOT/results.md

 ELK: *Inconsistent Ontology* TODO: Identify the axiom which causes inconsistency.

 After removal of ERO, the ontology is consistent.
-This combined ontology has a total of xxx classes and yyy axioms.
+This combined ontology has a total of 297,591 classes and 25,991 axioms (the axiom count cannot be right!).

 ELK: 52,540 Unsatisfiable Classes